cvaleriac/bestbooks-cli-app/bestbooks/README.md

 # Bestbooks

 Welcome to your new gem!
 This gem is for language lovers, Italian in this case.
 This app provides a CLI to the Mondadori Store, where you will find a list of the best seller books in Italian.
-You will be able to see the title, the author and publishing house from it.
+You will be able to see the title, the author and publishing house from it.Then the app asks for the user input.
+By typing the number of the list you are interested in, you will get more info about that book.

 TODO: Delete this and the text above, and describe your gem